Into the Unknown: The Dardeen Family

 Some of the content in this post may disturb or upset sensitive readers.

 As this post deals with the unsolved murder of children, including a newborn, this post may be particularly disturbing.

 I do not post graphic pictures, but websites found by following links in this post may.
 Reader discretion is advised.

-THE HISTORY: Ina, Illiinois is a rural village in southern Jefferson County.
+THE HISTORY: Ina, Illinois is a rural village in southern Jefferson County.
 It boasts a population of less than 2,500 people, and is home to Big Muddy River Correctional Facility and Rend Lake College.

-For the most part, after the scandal of the Sweeten-Hight case, Ina remained quiet for nearly 60 years.
+For the most part, after the scandal of the Sweeten-Hight case, Ina remained quiet for over 60 years.
 But in late 1987, residents were on high alert following a sudden rash of murders and other violent crime in Jefferson and neighboring Franklin County.

 THE VICTIMS: The morning of November 18, 1987, Jefferson County police were asked to check on Russell Keith Dardeen, who went by his middle name, because he hadn't shown up for work.
 This was unusual for Keith, as he had only recently hired on and completed training as an employee for the Rend Lake Water Conservancy District.
 The Dardeens had just bought the mobile home they lived in in 1986, and rented the land from a farmer near Ina.
 His wife Ruby Elaine, who also went by her middle name, worked in an office supply store.
 Both were active churchgoers.
 Keith sang in their Baptist choir, and Elaine played piano.
 Both were dedicated employees at their jobs, and with the new home purchase no doubt wouldn't have missed work.